This checklist is designed to assist new SendSafely Administrators to configure the SendSafely Zendesk integration.

 7. Finalize your Dropzone Connector Production Configuration

 For customer pilots, SendSafely may host the connector on your behalf for ease of setup and to facilitate testing.
-However, for production rollouts SendSafely recommends connectors be hosted within your own environment, for example, in your AWS or Google environment.
-As part of the pilot process, plans should be put in place for transitioning the connector to self hosting.
+However, for production rollouts SendSafely recommends connectors be hosted within your own environment, for example, in your AWS, Azure, or Google environment.
+As part of the pilot process, plans should be put in place for transitioning the connector to self-hosting.

 Resources for hosting your own SendSafely Zendesk connector can be found here: